Vendor Agreement

 Implied warranties of merchantability (UCC Section 2-314) and fitness for a particular purpose (UCC Section 2-315) apply by default and must be explicitly disclaimed in writing using conspicuous language to be effectively excluded.

 Product liability laws impose strict liability on sellers and distributors of defective products regardless of contractual warranty provisions, making vendor indemnification for product defects a critical risk management provision.
+The FTC also enforces consumer protection standards that vendors must comply with when selling to end consumers.

 Common Vendor Agreement Mistakes to Avoid